roblav/vis-reg-tool/README.md

 This visual regression toolkit has been based on the amazing work done in this project https://github.com/garris/BackstopJS

-This is a slim version of that project and assumes that the user generates there before (reference) and after (test) images themselves.
+This is a slim version of that project and assumes that the user generates their before (reference) and after (test) images themselves.

 ## Requirements